 Child / Minor – a person who is younger than the age of 18 (in the US).

 Childism – Actions, rules, and ideas created by adults that suggest that a an adult’s feelings, experiences, and ways of learning are more important or better than those of children.

 Circle – People or actions coming together to make everyone feel included, safe and supported.

 Citizen – A person who has rights and responsibilities in their roles as members of their community, state, and nation.

 Civil Rights – Protective rules that allow us to live without fear of being hurt just because we’re different than those with power.

 Climate Change– The way Earth’s weather patterns change over many years.

 Collective – People acting together as a group for a shared goal.

-Colonization / Colonialism – Invading and controlling another nation and the people who live there.
-Colonization hurts Indigenous people, both intentionally and unintentionally.
+Colonization – When a powerful group invades a land and takes control over people who already live there.
 Colonialism is the idea that this is good, colonization is the act of making it happen.